- Must visit

 Discover the best of Düsseldorf — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Düsseldorf trip today.

-Historic Altbier brewery and restaurant known for classic Düsseldorf beer and hearty Rhineland dishes in a traditional beer hall setting.
+Historic Altstadt brewery serving fresh Altbier and classic Rhineland dishes in a lively, traditional beer-hall setting.

-Moderate by German standards: hotels can be pricey during fairs, but daily food and transport are manageable.
+Moderate for Germany: hotels can be pricey during fairs, but dining and local transit are manageable for most tourists.

 Find answers to the most common questions about traveling from Dublin to Düsseldorf by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Düsseldorf, this guide helps you travel smarter and with confidence.